youtube-icon

 He was appointed as a professor in the College of Dentistry at Dankook University in 2005.

-Currently, he is a full-time professor, director of the Institute of Tissue Regeneration Engineering (ITREN), and leader of Global Research Center for Regenerative Medicine, Mechanobiology Dental Medicine Research Center.
+Currently, he is a distinguished professor of the university, director of the Institute of Tissue Regeneration Engineering (ITREN), and leader of Global Research Center for Regenerative Medicine, Mechanobiology Dental Medicine Research Center (MRC).

-His research interests are nanotherapeutics, stem cell engineering and biomaterials for regenerative medicine.
+His research interests are mechanobiology, nanotherapeutics, stem cell engineering and biomaterials for regenerative medicine.

 Degree